emiridbest/futureX/README.md

 ## MiniPay Integration (Planned)
 We are integrating Celo MiniPay to allow users to:
 - Pay for premium prediction insights using cUSD.
-- Place bets directly on Celo prediction markets based on Tradi insights.
+- Place bets directly on Celo prediction markets based on FutureX insights.

 ## Next Steps:
 - Incorporate and test live trading strategies